 If you are interested, check out our Zimbabwe Safari Offer with Imvelo Safaris.
 This not only offers 9 nights on safari at an excellent price, but also gives you plenty of opportunity to see community tourism in action.

-This blog is courtesy of Cedarberg Africa
+This blog on Community Tourism is written by Cedarberg Africa

 Cedarberg Africa is a travel and safari company specializing in Southern and East African tailor-made itineraries.
 As we have special rates with all the hotels and game lodges, booking through us will cost no more than booking direct, and sometimes less.
 So our expertise and knowledge comes at no extra cost to you!